kaishx/Scrabble-Trainer/README.md

 # Scrabble-Trainer
-Scrabble Word Knowledge Trainer: An interactive tool powered by the Gemini API that synthesizes realistic, novel words.
-Use it to test and train your Scrabble vocabulary by classifying whether each word is real or fake (AI generated)
+Scrabble Word Knowledge Trainer: An interactive tool to practice fake and real word recognition.

 **USES COLLINS DICTIONARY FOR THE BASE WORDS (I.E, INTERNATIONAL PLAY)**

-**THIS TOOL IS 98% PERFECT ONLY**
+**THIS TOOL IS 98% PERFECT ONLY, SOME FAKE WORDS MAY BE COMPLETE GIBBERISH (IMPOSSIBLE SEQUENCES E.G UWVAQGES) DUE TO THE WAY THEY WERE RETRIEVED**

 -----------------------------------------------------